My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Cypress trees and sea stacks.
 Lighthouses and bridges.
 Oh, and I can’t forget those epic sunsets over the Pacific Ocean.
-There’s a real magic along the Pacific Coast Highway – that’s part of why I love living in San Francisco (and Seattle before) and exploring the coast on my weekends.
+There’s real magic along the Pacific Coast Highway – that’s part of why I loved living in the San Francisco Bay Area (and Seattle before) and exploring the coast on my weekends.

 I’ve already written extensively about how to plan a PCH road trip and the Pacific Coast Highway stops in each of the states that comprise the Pacific Coast (Washington, Oregon, and California).
 I still get a lot of questions though, particularly ones like “where should I go to see Redwoods/wildlife/coastline along the PCH?” and “what are the best Pacific Coast Highway stops?”
 I’m writing this post to tell you the exact stops I think you can’t miss along the PCH.